yola/gulp-static-i18n/README.md

 Type: `Array`
 Default: `['locale']`

 Array of [paths to] locale directories.
-The directory at index 0 is used as the canonical list of supported languages.
-When two directories have conflicting translations the lower indexed directory will be used.
+The first directory is used as the canonical list of supported languages.
+When two directories have catalogs with conflicting translations the directory closer to first is used.

 ## License